-Impacts to SONCC coho from freshwater recreational fisheries are likely low and result from incidental mortalities in fisheries targeting Chinook and steelhead in California and Oregon, and hatchery coho in the Rogue River, Oregon (Williams et al 2016, NMFS 2014).
-Retention of coho is prohibited in California and the mark-selective fisheries in Oregon are relatively small scale.
-From creel surveys conducted in 1998 and 1999, ODFW estimated an incidental fishery related mortality of 5% on wild coho during mark-selective coho fisheries in the Rogue River (Matt Falcy, Personal communication).
-However, additional work is needed to estimate current levels of incidental fishing mortality.
+Impacts to SONCC Coho Salmon from freshwater recreational fisheries are likely low and result from incidental mortalities in fisheries targeting Chinook and steelhead in California and Oregon, and hatchery Coho Salmon in the Rogue River, Oregon (Williams et al 2016, NMFS 2014).
+Retention of Coho Salmon is prohibited in California and the mark-selective fisheries in Oregon are relatively small scale.
+From creel surveys conducted in 1998 and 1999, ODFW estimated an incidental fishery related mortality of five percent on wild Coho Salmon during mark-selective Coho Salmon fisheries in the Rogue River (Matt Falcy, personal communication).
+In the Klamath and Trinity basins, where retention is prohibited, incidental mortality in recreational fisheries is accounted for by expanding the estimate of illegal harvest by a drop-off mortality rate (Appendix B).
+However, additional work is needed to estimate current levels of incidental fishing mortality in the Rogue, Klamath, and Trinity basins.